If you were expecting to have registers today, and you don't have any today on your Arbor MIS, you won't be able to take attendance!

 There are multiple ways to do this:

-- If you know a certain cohort of students who will take all the same courses, you can automatically enrol them using Teaching Groups.
-Click here to see how.
+- If you know a certain cohort of students will take all the same courses, you can automatically enrol them using Teaching Groups.

-- To add automatic enrolments from a particular course, so anyone enrolled into the original course will automatically be enrolled into the other course, click here.
+- Add automatic enrolments from a particular course, so anyone enrolled in the original course will automatically be enrolled into the other course.